 An introduction to our institution.
 Tomás Alonso Pérez.
 Principal

-ADVANCING TO THE FUTURE FROM THE PAST
+MOVING AHEAD, TOWARDS THE FUTURE FROM THE PAST

 Having been a teacher himself, our current name is a tribute to his teaching work.